NickGuerrero/cti-sys/README.md

 ### Build Instructions

 #### Database Set-Up
 You'll need both a PostgreSQL Database and a MongoDB Database.
 You'll also need admin permissions to set-up the tables/collections.
 Make sure you have the following connection strings set (either through a env file, Heroku's conifg vars, or an environment variable).
-Additionally, if you are building from scratch, make sure to install the requirements.txt, since you'll need SQLAlchemy and Pymongo to run the initialization scripts.
+Additionally, if you are building from scratch, make sure to install the uv dependencies, since you'll need SQLAlchemy and Pymongo to run the initialization scripts.

 If you are part of the development team, you should have received a .env file with credentials for the development databases.
 ```